 Tossing and turning.
 Counting sheep.
 Staring at the clock.
 If this represents a normal evening for your senior loved one, understand that he or she is far from alone.
 While seniors need to have at least 7 hours of sleep every night, a full 50% of all older adults report concerns with falling and/or staying asleep.
-Yet it’s essential to understand that although senior sleep issues may be widespread, they are not a normal part of aging – and there are steps that can be taken to improve sleep for your elderly loved ones.
+Yet it’s essential to understand that although older adult sleep issues may be widespread, they are not a normal part of aging – and there are steps that can be taken to improve sleep for your elderly loved ones.

 First, it’s necessary to rule out a clinical sleep disorder, which could include effects that occur routinely such as: